Saaappi/HelpMePlay/README.md

 In contrast to the World Event queue button, the Character Queue button is ad-hoc, appearing conditionally to facilitate quickly queuing for a specific dungeon.

+### Mount Module

+The mount subsystem is a comprehensive and intelligent solution for selecting a random mount based on the character's environment and properties.
+For example, a level 5 character will use the chauffered chopper mount appropriate for the player's faction, whereas a level 70 character in Northern Stranglethorn would use a Skyriding mount.
+However, if your character is underwater or swimming at the surface, then an aquatic mount is selected.

+Another characteristic of the mount subsystem is that it will try to use each mount in a category once before reusing previous mounts.
+(Mount categories can be seen below.
+Used mounts are NOT remembered between sessions!)

+To use the mount subsystem, open the Mount Journal and use the "Categorize Mounts" button at the top of the journal.
+Additionally, open your keybindings, scroll down to the **HelpMePlay** section, and set a keybind for the "Mount Up" bind.
+(This binding is used for both mounting and unmounting!)

+Categories:
+- AQ
+- Aquatic
+- Flying
+- Ground
+- Skyriding
+- Vashj'ir

 ### Utilities

 - Open Issue